 - China’s increasing economic prowess and approach to industrial organization have long been a source of conflict with the United States and other countries.
 Many countries and firms have often made the following credible allegations: (1) the Chinese government turns a blind eye to rampant product counterfeiting and software piracy in China and by Chinese exporters; and (2) to do business in China, a foreign firm must disclose its trade secrets and give minority ownership rights to a local Chinese firm (or enter into a joint ventures with it).

 - Many countries and firms have alleged that the Chinese government unfairly subsidizes various Chinese industries, and that these industries have built too much capacity, produce too many products, and often dump their products in foreign markets at below-cost prices (measured by average variable costs for each unit of production).
 To the extent the complaint turns on mere government subsidies, it is highly debatable as a proposition; but to the extent it concerns demonstrable below-cost dumping, existing trade laws afford viable strong remedies.

 - The United States government has recently expressed concern that the Chinese government is using Chinese high-technology companies as “Trojan horses” to conduct industrial and military espionage in foreign countries, including the United States.
-So far as I know, the United States has not furnished any proof of these assertions in Qualcomm or in any other proceeding, and the even United Kingdom under Boris Johnson’s government has not been convinced to forgo using Chinese components in Britain’s emerging 5G networks.
+So far as I know, the United States has not furnished any proof of these assertions in Qualcomm or in any other proceeding, and even the United Kingdom under Boris Johnson’s government has not been convinced by American entreaties to forgo using Chinese components in Britain’s emerging 5G networks.